OutfitGen

 If you're specifically shopping for clothes and want to see them on different body types, Google's Virtual Try-On is useful within its limitations.

-If you're technical and want to tinker, IDM-VTON gives you full control.
+If you're technical and want to tinker, FASHN VTON 1.5 gives you full control under a permissive license.

 The Bottom Line